dmnfarrell/dmnfarrell.github.io/_posts/2018-04-02-newrelease-0.9.markdown

 A bug that caused large tables to loaded slowly has been fixed so you should not see a significant delay when opening most tables.
 A table with a million rows and say 5 columns should open in less than a second.

-The [documentation](http://pandastable.readthedocs.io/en/latest/) has been updated to give a better overview of functionality of the program. see the 'using dataexplore' section at
+The [documentation](http://pandastable.readthedocs.io/en/latest/) has been updated to give a better overview of functionality of the program. see the 'using dataexplore' section.

 ## Links